mkrisher/scala_test/README.md

   A later commit adds the equivalent Ruby and RSpec classes and specs as comments at the bottom of the Scala files for comparison

+  A later commit includes an example of mocking an object using Mockito

+  A later commit includes an example of a Scala Option.
+Nulls are frowned upon in Scala.
+So rather than doing null checks, Scala has an Option type.
+If you do not set a value, the Option will return None.
+Option in some ways is the equivalent of the Ruby ||= operator.
+If an Option has a value, it is wrapped in a Some object.
+You get to the actual value using .getOrElse or .map.